Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

 \subsection{Singular perturbation dynamics emerge instantaneously}

-Many researchers choose to phrase problems as singular perturbations \cite[e.g.]{Bykov2013, Pavliotis07, Verhulst05}.
-Let's look at singular perturbation reduction via our normal form coordinate transformations.
-This section establishes that slow manifolds exist and `instantly' emerge over finite domains (sometimes global domains).
+Many researchers choose to phrase problems as singular perturbations \cite[e.g.,][]{Bykov2013, Pavliotis07, Verhulst05}.
+For problems phrased as singular perturbations, this section establishes a new backwards view of how slow manifolds exist and `instantly' emerge over large finite domains.

 Let's consider the class of autonomous singular perturbation dynamics governed by